 Proper grounding and bypassing, short lead length, and the use of ground planes are particularly important for high-frequency designs.
-Achieving optimum performance with a fast sampling converter like the ADS5422 requires careful attention to the PC board layout to minimize the effect of board parasitics and optimize component placement.
+Achieving optimum performance with a fast sampling converter like the ADS5421 requires careful attention to the PC board layout to minimize the effect of board parasitics and optimize component placement.
 A multilayer board usually ensures best results and allows convenient component placement.

-The ADS5422 should be treated as an analog component and the $+V{SA}$ pins connected to a clean analog supply.
-This will ensure the most consistent results, since digital supplies often carry a high level of switching noise which could couple into the converter and degrade the performance.
-As mentioned previously, the driver supply pins (VDRV) should also be connected to a low-noise supply.
-Supplies of adjacent digital circuits may carry substantial current transients.
+The ADS5421 must be treated as an analog component and the $+V{SA}$ pins connected to a clean analog supply.
+This ensures the most consistent results, because digital supplies often carry a high level of switching noise that could couple into the converter and degrade the performance.
+As mentioned previously, the driver supply pins (VDRV) must also be connected to a low-noise supply.
+Supplies of adjacent digital circuits can carry substantial current transients.
 The supply voltage must be thoroughly filtered before connecting to the VDRV supply of the converter.
-All ground connections on the ADS5422 are internally bonded to the metal flag (bottom of package) that forms a large ground plane.
-All ground pins should directly connect to an analog ground plane that covers the PC board area under the converter.
+All ground connections on the ADS5421 are internally bonded to the metal flag (bottom of package) that forms a large ground plane.
+All ground pins must directly connect to an analog ground plane that covers the PC board area under the converter.

-Due to its high sampling frequency, the ADS5422 generates high-frequency current transients and noise (clock feedthrough) that are fed back into the supply and reference lines.
-If not sufficiently bypassed, this will add noise to the conversion process.
-See Figure 15 for the recommended supply decoupling scheme for the ADS5422.
-All +V_S pins should be bypassed with a combination of 10nF, 0.1μF ceramic chip capacitors (0805, low ESR) and a $10\mu F$ tantalum tank capacitor.
+Due to its high sampling frequency, the ADS5421 generates high-frequency current transients and noise (clock feedthrough) that are fed back into the supply and reference lines.
+If not sufficiently bypassed, this adds noise to the conversion process.
+See Figure 15 for the recommended supply decoupling scheme for the ADS5421.
+All +V\S pins should be bypassed with a combination of 10nF, 0.1 $\mu$ F ceramic chip capacitors (0805, low ESR) and a 10 $\mu$ F tantalum tank capacitor.
 A similar approach may be used on the driver supply pins, VDRV.
-In order to minimize the lead and trace inductance, the capacitors should be located as close to the supply pins as possible.
+In order to minimize the lead and trace inductance, the capacitors must be located as close to the supply pins as possible.
 They are best placed directly under the package where double-sided component mounting is allowed.
-In addition, larger bipolar decoupling capacitors (2.2 μ F to 10 μ F), effective at lower frequencies, should also be used on the main supply pins.
+In addition, larger bipolar decoupling capacitors (2.2 $\mu$ F to 10 $\mu$ F), effective at lower frequencies, must also be used on the main supply pins.
 They can be placed on the PC board in proximity (< 0.5") of the ADC.

-If the analog inputs to the ADS5422 are driven differentially, it is especially important to optimize towards a highly symmetrical layout.
-Small trace length differences may create phase shifts compromising a good distortion performance.
+If the analog inputs to the ADS5421 are driven differentially, it is especially important to optimize towards a highly symmetrical layout.
+Small trace length differences can create phase shifts compromising a good distortion performance.
 For this reason, the use of two single op amps rather than one dual amplifier enables a more symmetrical layout and a better match of parasitic capacitances.
-The pin orientation of the ADS5422 package follows a flow-through design with the analog inputs located on one side of the package, whereas the digital outputs are located on the opposite side of the quad-flat package.
+The pin orientation of the ADS5421 package follows a flow-through design with the analog inputs located on one side of the package whereas the digital outputs are located on the opposite side of the quad-flat package.
 This provides a good physical isolation between the analog and digital connections.
 While designing the layout, it is important to keep the analog signal traces separated from any digital lines to prevent noise coupling onto the analog portion.